maxton4life/notes/README.md

 Welcome to my personal notes on various computer science topics, gathered over 3 years.

-I am sharing them in the hope that they would be useful you as well.
+I am sharing them in the hope that they would be useful to you as well.

 Available notes: